 Sapropels are dark, organic-rich layers in sediment that form in the Mediterranean Sea when intense North African rainfall flows from the Nile River basin and provides a freshwater cap to limit oxygenation of the deep sea.
 These layers have been used in astrochronological reconstructions to demonstrate their faithful response to precession and eccentricity cycles.
 Dr. Cassy Rose demonstrated that measuring leaf wax isotopes preserved in the ODP 966 and 967 cores from the Eastern Mediterranean Sea was a wonderful technique to quantify past climate to understand the strength of precession minima and maxima.

-For my postdoc in the same laboratory, I will be measuring the hydrogen and carbon isotopic makeup of leaf waxes from each of the sapropel layers over the past ~4.5 million years.
-This, along with a precise astronomically-tuned age model, will allow us to better understand long term climate change, as well as eccentricity’s role in amplifying precession-driven monsoon systems.
+For my postdoc research, I have measured the hydrogen isotopic makeup of leaf waxes from each of the sapropel layers over the past 4.5 million years.
+This, along with a precise astronomically-tuned age model, allows us to better understand long term climate change, as well as eccentricity’s role in amplifying precession-driven monsoon systems.